 So while we can pretty safely assume Nina’s dealing with some mental illness caused by her career and mother, she’s also, in a way, aware of what’s happening because she wants it to happen.
 If she wants to be perfect, to be both the White Swan and Black Swan, then this is what has to happen.
 Swan Lake is, after all, a tragedy.

 The distinction between the White Swan and the Black Swan is, I think, the final piece to the puzzle.

 The White and Black Swans

 In the climax, when Nina finally gets to dance, we see her oscillate between two emotional states.
 The first is someone completely frayed and overwhelmed and either on the brink of tears or crying.
 The second is angry, violent, territorial, confident, sexy, dangerous.
 At one point, these two sides of Nina actually fight one another.

 Some read this back and forth as indicative of Nina’s mental health woes.
 And yeah, definitely.
-But we know that Nina wanted the performance to be perfect.
-And we’re straight up told by Thomas what defines each of the swans.
+But we know that Nina wants the performance to be perfect.
+And we’re told by Thomas what defines each of the swans.

 The White Swan is “beautiful, fearful, fragile.”

 The Black Swan is about seduction, imprecision, effortlessness, lack of control, letting go, an evil twin, someone with bite.